 A systemic-safety approach was used to identify bicycle and pedestrian safety trends throughout Solano.
-The Project Team used the Equivalent Property Damage Only method, along with a hotspot analysis, and a review of existing active transportation safety projects to identify safety projects for each jurisdiction.
+The consultant team used the Equivalent Property Damage Only method, along with a hotspot (spatial clustering) analysis, and a review of existing active transportation safety projects to identify additional safety projects for each jurisdiction.
 For more information on the methodology of the collision analysis, as well as a more detailed summary of the results, see Appendix B: Technical Analysis and Summary Memorandums.
 For a summary of the recommended safety projects for each jurisdiction refer to Appendix A: Local Jurisdiction Plans.